uptane/uptane-standard/uptane-standard.md

 A Director repository MUST conform to the following six-step process for directing the installation of software images on a vehicle.

-1. The Director must first identify the vehicle.
+1. The Director SHOULD first identify the vehicle.
 This MAY be done when the Director receives a vehicle version manifest sent by a primary (as described in {{construct_manifest_primary}}), decodes the manifest, and determines the unique vehicle identifier.
 Additionally, the Director MAY utilize other mechanisms to uniquely identify a vehicle (e.g., 2-way TLS with unique client certificates).
 1. Using the vehicle identifier, the Director queries its inventory database (as described in {{inventory_db}}) for relevant information about each ECU in the vehicle.
 2. The Director SHALL check the manifest for accuracy compared to the information in the inventory database.
 If any of the required checks fail, the Director MAY drop the request.
 An implementor MAY make whatever additional checks they wish.
 At a minimum, the Director SHALL check the following:
     * Each ECU recorded in the inventory database is also represented in the manifest.